kylerbrown/bark/specification.md

----
-title: pproc-json specification
----

 The BARK format is a specification for storing electrophysiological, acoustic, and behavioral data along with associated metadata and derived quantities in a hierarchical structure.
 BARK is essentially
-[ARF](https://github.com/melizalab/arf), but does not use HDF5 format, instead leveraging on the fundamentally heirarchical nature of the filesystem and three common data formats:
+[ARF](https://github.com/melizalab/arf), but does not use HDF5 format, instead leveraging the heirarchical nature of the filesystem and three common data formats:

 + comma separated vectors (CSV)
 + YAML